M7-TROJAN/Back-End/Learning/EF/02_Dapper  ORM/07_DapperAndTransactions/README.md

     }
 }
 ```
-- **TransactionScope**: Manages the transaction scope and ensures all operations succeed or fail together.
+- **TransactionScope**: Manages the transaction scope for operations that need to be atomic across multiple connections or resources.
 - **Open Connection**: Opens a new `SqlConnection` object.
+- **Retrieve Wallets**: Fetches wallet records without an explicit transaction, relying on `TransactionScope` for transaction management.
+- **Check Records**: Ensures both wallets are found before proceeding.
-- **Execute Queries**: Fetches wallet records, adjusts balances, and updates them.
+- **Update Balances**: Adjusts balances and updates the records.
 - **Complete Transaction**: Calls `Complete()` to commit the transaction if everything is successful.

 ## Best Practices